If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 Female guinea pigs can be shy and timid, which makes them a little harder to train and bond with.

 That said, a lot of it boils down to your guinea pig’s personality.

-All guinea piggies are different – some will be sociable and outgoing, while others will be wary and reserved.
+All guinea pigs are different – some will be sociable and outgoing, while other guinea pigs will be wary and reserved.

 I’ve had female guinea pigs that have been very affectionate and loving, and male guinea pigs that have been pretty antisocial.